Telford: Sport

 Telford is home to a variety of established amateur, semi-pro and professional sports clubs.

 The town was represented by Telford United F.C. between 1969 and 2004.
 Following financial difficulties, the club folded in 2004 and was reformed in the same year as AFC Telford United.
 Between 2004 and 2020, AFC Telford United's home ground, the New Bucks Head, was used as the venue for home matches played by the under-23 team of Wolverhampton Wanderers F.C.
 AFC Telford United have won the Shropshire Senior Cup on three occasions in 2009, 2014, and 2017.
 They won promotion to Conference North in 2007, beating Witton Albion 3–1 in the play-offs.
 In 2009 they won the Setanta Shield Trophy, beating Forest Green Rovers 3-0 on penalties.

-AFC Telford United currently play in the National League North having been relegated from the Conference Premier at the end of the 2014–15 season.

-Telford has a Supporters Club following Wolverhampton Wanderers F.C., organising travel to away games and hosting social functions.
+AFC Telford United currently play in the national league north after winning the southern central division playoffs against Kettering townthe Telford has a Supporters Club following Wolverhampton Wanderers F.C., organising travel to away games and hosting social functions.
+Other local non league football clubs have begun gaining local support with Shifnal Town, Allscott Heath and Telford Town all attracting significant investment in recent times.

 Ice hockey in the town is represented by the Telford Tigers, an English Premier Ice Hockey League (EPL or EPIHL) team originally formed in 1985.
 Telford Titans, an ENL Team, had represented development hockey in the town from 2008 however it folded in 2014.